The Trace Home Inspection

 The home buying process can be confusing and stressful.
-Not only do you need to consider things such as price and location, you also have to worry about whether the house itself has any hidden problems that could become costly surprises down the road.
+Not only do you need to consider things such as price and location, you also have to worry about whether the house has issues that could become costly surprises down the road.

-It is amazing what an IR camera shows, we can now see where insulation is needed or even where the builder failed to have it installed or it was installed improperly.
-The above image is a great example of missing insulation on a home located with a full home scan!
+It is amazing what an IR camera shows.
+We can now see where insulation is needed or even where the builder failed to have it installed, improperly installed, or damaged or compressed from water leaks.
+The above image is a great example of missing insulation on a single-story home located with a full home scan!
+The deep blue area on the ceiling is missing insulation; this area was not accessible from the attic area.

 In order to prepare the report, an inspector must conduct a visual inspection of the house.
-The home inspection process typically takes about 3 hours to complete on a typical home.
-This of course may vary, according to the size and condition of the home.
-We strongly encourage you to attend and we have found that most of our clients prefer to come towards the end of the inspection.
-This will give you a chance to ask questions and become familiar with the systems of the home in addition to letting you see the home without anyone pressuring you to hurry or to make a quick decision.
+The home inspection typically takes about 3 hours to complete on a typical home.
+This, of course, may vary according to the size and condition of the home.
+We strongly encourage you to attend, and we have found that most of our clients prefer to come towards the end of the inspection.
+This will give you a chance to ask questions and become familiar with the systems of the home, in addition to letting you see the home without anyone pressuring you to hurry or to make a quick decision.

 We will inspect all of the readily visible structural elements and major systems of the home.
 Items that will typically be included in an inspection are: